 From this image volume, perspective views of the hidden anatomy can be extracted, like it is demonstrated with the mummy’s head.
 It can be viewed from arbitrary directions, and its components like the linen cover can be removed and restored.
 The unwrapping on screen, therefore, is non-destructive.
 Since the CT scans have been generated with an x-ray technique, the original colors have naturally been lost.
 The colors you see on screen are artificial.
 In addition, a frontal photograph of the mummy was projected onto the outer surface using texture mapping.

-In return, the mummy is “intelligent”: With the procedure developed in Hamburg, information about objects can be saved in a way which makes it possible to access them in context on screen.
-For example, an observer can click on a certain part of the image to obtain information about the chosen area.
+On the other hand, the mummy is “intelligent”: With the procedure developed in Hamburg, information about objects can be saved in a way which makes it possible to access them in context on screen.
+For example, an observer can click a certain part of the image to obtain information about the chosen area.
 This function, though, is only available in the exhibition and not yet on the web.

 Back to the Virtual Mummy